 The successful development of our product candidates is highly uncertain.
 As such, at this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the remainder of the development of these product candidates.
-We are also unable to predict when, if ever, material net cash inflows will commence from AG-221, AG-120, or AG-348.
+We are also unable to predict when, if ever, material net cash inflows will commence from AG-221, AG-120, AG-348, or any of our other product candidates.
 This is due to the numerous risks and uncertainties associated with developing medicines, including the uncertainty of:

-- establishing an appropriate safety profile with IND-enabling toxicology studies; - successful enrollment in, and completion of clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - · launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; and - a continued acceptable safety profile of the products following approval.
+- establishing an appropriate safety profile with IND-enabling toxicology studies; - successful enrollment in, and completion of clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - · launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; and - continuing acceptable safety profile of the products following approval.